 Jesus left us with a command to remember His suffering and death.
 He spent His last evening on earth with His disciples and demonstrated the way He wanted us to remember.
 This tradition is called "communion" and is celebrated by sharing bread and wine among the believers.
 Jesus told us that the bread represents His body.
 At supper, He broke the bread to indicate His death.
 He told us that the wine represents His blood, which was lost while He died (1 Corinthians 11:23-26; Matthew 26:26-28).
 We partake of this holy ordiance every first Sunday and first Wednesday following the first Sunday of the month—for Jesus said, "For as often as ye eat this bread, and drink this cup, ye do shew the Lord's death till he come" (1 Corinthians 11:26).

 It's always nice to get some background information when starting something new.
-That's why Pastor Griffin created The Compass Course—an eight week course offered twice a year.
+That's why Pastor Griffin created The Compass Course—offered twice a year in conjunction with Pancakes with the Pastor.
 This time has been designed to teach you the principles on which our church has been organized, our beliefs, and other topics that are vital for your spiritual growth and development.
-At the conclusion of the course, you will receive a certificate of completion along with a CD of one of Pastor Griffin's sermons and a Greater Grace t-shirt.
+At the conclusion of the course, you will receive a certificate of completion along with a CD of one of Pastor Griffin's sermons.

 We all have time, talents, and treasures to offer for the building of God’s Kingdom and edification of the body of Christ.
 At Greater Grace, you will find several outlets through which you may serve.
 Our family of ministries is designed to help you reach your God ordained destiny and foster your spiritual growth.
 We are thankful for the Spirit’s gifting of us all and encourage every person within our church family to exercise their gifts to build up one another.
 For those who are unsure of how the Spirit has gifted them, we offer the time and opportunities to discover your giftedness through many avenues of ministry.
 You are encouraged to join a ministry and become actively involved in the church.
 Join a ministry today!